Parker Dam State Park

 Fall Festival and Pumpkin Float

-Held the third Saturday of October, this festival celebrates traditions of fall like apple cidering, candle dipping, and others.
+Traditionally held the Saturday after Columbus Day, this festival celebrates traditions of fall like apple cidering, candle dipping, and others.
 Several vendors, artists, and craftspeople showcase and sell their wares.

 Visitors can carve pumpkins which are then floated on the lake after dark, while stories are shared around a bonfire at the beach.